hazardts/360-product-rotation/readme.txt

 ####How it works####
-You use the free [3DRT Setup Utility](http://www.yofla.com/3d-rotate/) to generate your 360° prodct view.
+You use the free [3DRT Setup Utility](http://www.yofla.com/3d-rotate/) to generate your 360° product view.
 Then upload the files usign FTP to your site and use a shortcode to insert the 360° product view to your site.

 == Installation ==